• Skip to primary navigation

 An old matcha powder can negatively affect the taste of these green tea brownies.

-For these matcha brownies, I like to use Omaker Organic Matcha Green Tea Powder or RISHI Organic Everyday Matcha Powder.
+For these matcha brownies, I like to use Omaker Organic Matcha Green Tea Powder (it's no longer available) or RISHI Organic Everyday Matcha Powder.

 It is a better value to use Omaker Organic Matcha Green Tea Powder, but RISHI Organic Everyday Matcha Powder has such a gorgeous color that stays after baking.
 It’s also delicious in matcha lattes.